CMU-Heinz-95702/lab6-rmi-programming/README.md

     the server by calling the remote method get().
 In addition, display the number of seconds that it took to call this service 10,000 times.

-Show your TA that you have a working RMI client and server that meets these specifications.
+:checkered_flag:**For full credit, show a TA that you have a working RMI client and server that meets these specifications.**